 Neoprene seals tend to be more comfortable but divers often comment about a little water entry whilst diving.
 Latex seals are stretchy but can feel very tight when new and can deteriorate over time, especially if not properly maintained.

-Silicone seals are offer the best of both worlds, the comfort and softness of neoprene but the flexibility and stretch of latex.
-Silicone seals cannot be directly fitted to the suit so require a mounting ring that it glued to the suit.
-Silicone seals need a little more care when getting the suit on and off but do not deteriorate like latex does over time.
-The ring system also allows for replacement of a damaged seal in minutes rather than hours of preparation and gluing.
+Silicone seals offer the best of both worlds, the comfort and softness of neoprene but the flexibility and stretch of latex.
+Silicone seals cannot be directly fitted to the suit so require a mounting ring that is glued to the suit.
+Silicone seals need a little more care when getting the suit on and off but do not deteriorate as latex does over time.
+The ring system also allows for the replacement of a damaged seal in minutes rather than hours of preparation and glueing.